-This menu tells the AVR 520 which type of speakers are in use.
-This is important as it adjusts the settings that determine which speakers receive low-frequency (bass) information.
-For each of these settings use the LARGE setting if the speakers for a particular position are traditional full-range loudspeakers that are capable of reproducing sounds below 100Hz.
-Use the SMALL setting for smaller, frequency-limited satellite speakers that do not reproduce sounds below 100Hz.
-Note that when "small" speakers are used, a subwoofer is required to reproduce low-frequency sounds.
+This menu tells the AVR 325 which type of speakers are in use.
+This is important as it adjusts the settings that decide whether your system will use the "5-channel" or "6-channel/7-channel" modes, as well as determining which speakers receive low-frequency (bass) information.

+For each of these settings, use the LARGE setting if the speakers for a particular position are traditional full-range loudspeakers.
+Use the SMALL setting for smaller, frequency-limited satellite speakers that do not reproduce sounds below 200Hz.
+Note that when

+"small" speakers are used, a subwoofer is required to reproduce low-frequency sounds.
 Remember that the "large" and "small" descriptions do not refer to the actual physical size of the speakers, but to their ability to reproduce low-frequency sounds.
 If you are in doubt as to which category describes your speakers, consult the specifications in the speakers' owner's manual, or ask your dealer.